tototheshadow/Quotip/README.md

 8. Get all tags

 For interactive documentation, you can run the app by following the instructions on the first segment and opening the interactive documentation.

+# Machine Learning Model - Documentation

+# Mobile App - Documentation

+Firstly we plan our **design thinking** methodology by first emphetize what problems can our team tackle and we chose **mental health**, then we define the core problem and brainstorm some great Ideas which eventually got us to Quotip
+One of the first things we do is making a rough **sketches** of the Quotip app in **figma** which is also used by us as a all in one designing tool
+Then we put the designs to the test by making a **low and high fidelity prototypes**.
+By this point we has already decided that the basic app layout would be a **bottom menu** app with three pages done by using **three fragments**.
+Each are named **home, history, and settings**.
+Once we are pleased with the designs we then apply them to the app using **kotlin** as what has been required by the **Bangkit Capstone program**.
+In order to fulfill the functions of the app that we originally planned we needed an API and a backend algorithm to give us the responses for each story a user gives us.
+**Quotip Description**
+**Quotip** is the modern app for you who wants a place to share your day.
+In order to be this there are some key features of the app that are essential to what we planned the app to accomplish in the first place.
+Features we intended the app to have are 5 which are :
+-Login and Registration
+-Post Story
+-History
+-Settings
+-History Detail with Recommendation Activity
+All of which are using custom APIs.
+The main feature of the app is it’s **Story feature**.
+The Story feature in Quotip is like most note apps but with it’s content stored and processed by the algorithm on the backend.
+The backend then gives a response to the story that has been given in the form of **quotes and activities**.
+After doing it for a while, you can see your **old stories** with the **History feature**.